65th Course on Palladian Architecture

 Lecturers

-Guido Beltramini, Direttore CISA Andrea Palladio
+Guido Beltramini, CISA Andrea Palladio

 Guido Beltramini has been director of the Centro Internazionale di Studi di Architettura (CISAAP) since 1991.
 He was a contract professor at the University of Ferrara from 1994 to 2002 and has been a visiting professor at the Harvard University Graduate School of Design since 2015.
 His main interest is the history of Renaissance architecture, with a special focus on Palladio, Venetian architecture, the art of war, and the study of the Antique.